8 Ways to Learn Professional English by Living Your Life

 7. Use social media.

-Services like Tweetdeck, Hootsuite and Rime let you customize what you see in your social media stream.
+Services like TweetDeck and Hootsuite let you customize what you see in your social media stream.
 You can watch people having a conversation on a specific topic on Twitter, or see updates about a business or industry and what people are saying about it.
 Simply follow your favorite business on Instagram or even try to send them a direct message about a product.

 8. Go face to face.